 Studies have shown that 8.4 out of 9.7 Munchkin players just can't get enough of the game.
 Here are some ideas to take your Munchkin games to new highs - or lows:

-COMBINING DIFFERENT MUNCHKIN SETS.
-You can mix two (or more) base sets and expansions together for a genre-crossing meaa-Munchkin adventure!
+COMBINING DIFFERENT MUNCHKIN SETS:

+You can mix two (or more) base sets and expansions together for a genre-crossing mega-Munchkin adventure!
+Space plus Old West?
+Kung fu vampires?
+No problem!